 Connecting Generation to the New Zealand Power System

-A Generation Connection Guide is available to help applicants understand their obligations when connecting to the New Zealand power system, at both Grid and Distribution levels.
+A Generation Connection Guide is available to help applicants understand the process for engaging with Transpower when connecting to the New Zealand power system, at both Grid and Distribution levels.

 For further information about connecting new generation to the New Zealand power system email the Customer Solutions Team.